cloudera/cloudera-playbook/README.md

 $ ssh-agent bash
 ```

-Execute the following commands, through Step 10, in the subshell.
+You will execute the rest of the commands in this How-To article in the subshell.

 Add the SSH private key into the SSH authentication agent: